I’ve definitely had moments where I open a spreadsheet, stare at it for a bit… and then quietly close it like it’s going to solve itself.

 To determine the best tools in this category, we’ll consider three factors: simplicity, functionality and freeness.
 Let’s get to it.

-1. Vizdium by Venngage
+1. Venngage

 Vizdium by Venngage is a simple data exploration and visualization tool designed to de-complicate the analysis process.
 Think of it as a smart data analyst assistant!
-Instead of sifting through a dense spreadsheet or wrestling with pivot tables, you can upload a CSV file to Vizdium and extract insights (almost) instantaneously.
+Instead of sifting through a dense spreadsheet or wrestling with pivot tables, you can upload a CSV file and extract insights (almost) instantaneously.

 Once you’ve uploaded a spreadsheet, Vizdium analyzes the contents and suggests data visualization options.
 Alternatively, you can create a custom chart by choosing which columns to visualize.
 For a full guide, check out this how-to article.